-While the Quattroporte IV was a compact sports sedan, the fifth generation Quattroporte marked Maserati's return to the upper premium segment, in the spirit of the first generation Quattroporte of 1963.
-The Quattroporte V combines royal interior space and the highest levels of luxury and comfort with a true sports heart.
-A powerful dry-sump V8 engine, mounted well back in the chassis, and a robotised transaxle transmission stand for a perfect weight distribution and excellent dynamic qualities.
-After its launch at the 2003 Frankfurt Motor Show, the Quattroporte became an instant commercial success for Maserati and won numerous awards.
-This is partly thanks to its astonishing Pininfarina-designed bodywork, today regarded as a modern classic design.
+While the Quattroporte IV was a compact sports sedan, the fifth-generation Quattroporte marked Maserati’s return to the upper-premium segment, in the spirit of the first-generation Quattroporte and the successful Quattroporte III.
+The Quattroporte V combined a spacious interior and the highest levels of luxury and comfort with a true sports-car drivetrain.
+It featured a powerful dry-sump V8 engine, mounted well back in the chassis, and a transaxle transmission for perfect weight distribution and excellent dynamic qualities.
+After its launch at the 2003 Frankfurt Motor Show, the Quattroporte became an instant commercial success for Maserati and won numerous awards, thanks in part to its astonishing Pininfarina-designed bodywork, today regarded as a modern classic design.

 |Data sheet||Quattroporte V (Duoselect)|

 |Chassis||Monocoque steel construction with front and rear sub-frames|

 |Engine configuration||90° V8, 32 valves, double overhead camshaft, dry sump, transaxle|

 |Maximum power||400hp @ 7,000rpm|